Learn more about the Data-Driven Academic Medical Centers, Diversity and Inclusion, Education Technology, and Research Technology Work Groups.

 Co-Chairs

-The GIR Diversity and Inclusion Work Group (GIRDI) is open to all members of the AAMC community and welcomes all who have an interest in learning about, promoting and championing diversity and inclusion in informatics.
-Work Group participants will share promising practices around the support and promotion of diversity efforts in IT: plan for webinars and conference presentations that highlight efforts at our member institutions and encourage dialogue around cultivating our future IT workforce.
+The GIRDI is open to all members of the AAMC community and welcomes all who have an interest in learning about, promoting, and championing equal opportunity in informatics.
+Work Group participants will share promising practices around the support and promotion of equal opportunity efforts in IT: plan for webinars and conference presentations that highlight efforts at our member institutions and encourage dialogue around cultivating our future IT workforce.

 - Webinar: Creating a Collaborative Culture Through Remote Work